kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 kubectl describe workload WORKLOAD_NAME
 ```

-Kueue creates ProvisioningRequests using a naming pattern that helps you identify the corresponding request for your workload.
+Kueue creates ProvisioningRequests using a naming pattern that helps you identify the request corresponding to your workload.

 ```
 [NAME OF YOUR WORKLOAD]-[NAME OF THE ADMISSION CHECK]-[NUMBER OF RETRY]